The U.S. sues Apple, saying it abuses its power to monopolize the smartphone market

 The government also says that Apple has thrown around its power to suppress innovation in streaming services for video games, non-Apple smartwatches, and third-party party digital wallets that let users tap-to-pay.

-Apple says the restrictions around its software and hardware are for privacy and security.
-The company did not immediately return a request for comment.
+Apple says the restrictions around its software and hardware are to protect people's privacy and security.

+"This lawsuit threatens who we are and the principles that set Apple products apart in fiercely competitive markets," said a company spokesperson.
+"If successful, it would hinder our ability to create the kind of technology people expect from Apple—where hardware, software, and services intersect.
+It would also set a dangerous precedent, empowering government to take a heavy hand in designing people's technology."

-In the lead up to this lawsuit, Apple reportedly met with Justice Department officials multiple times, according to the New York Times.
+Apple says it will vigorously defend itself against this lawsuit.
+In the lead up to the suit, Apple reportedly met with Justice Department officials multiple times, according to the New York Times.

 Under the Biden administration, the Justice Department and the Federal Trade Commission have filed antitrust lawsuits against several leading tech companies.